 How do you change it?
 You have to change yourself.
 Toxic hope is your issue.
 The person/situation/problem/relationship etc etc you are hoping to change will either do so or not.
 You cannot hold them accountable for what you hope.
 Yep, it's sucky and hard and it is your work alone.
 You have to change your boundaries.
 You have to change your hope so that you put it in the light.
 You have to look honestly (not through your toxic hope goggles) and carefully at just what is in front of you.

 If you are hoping for a better relationship for example, saying "I hope we can resolve this.
-How do you think we need to take the next step to sorting this out?" is one step.
+Are you willing to walk with me to take the next step and sort this out?" is one step.
 The next and crucial step is paying attention to the answer.
 You will either get a yes or a no. Your only way of rooting out toxic hope is to listen very carefully and act accordingly.
 If they give you a yes and act on it you are golden.
 If they give you a no then you have to act on it and you are golden (eventually).
 If they give you a yes and do not act on it then you actually got a no and you have to act on it (and again you are golden, eventually).

 How do you recover from it?
 When you see you have had toxic hope the first thing you might want to do is be kind to yourself.
 Toxic hope doesn't mean you have anything to be ashamed of or to be harsh with yourself about, in fact the richer your self care the less likely toxic hope is to reroot in your heart.
 If you shame your lovely self you only make yourself more likely to turn to toxic hope when things get sticky the next time.
 My theory on this is if we are mean to ourselves we often hope (toxically) that someone else will love us more/better/deeper than we can love ourselves.
 If we love ourselves generously that need to have someone else apply the love balm is not there.
 We can meet them replete and ready to give honestly and kindly.
 To turn away from a situation you have held in toxic hope requires an immense amount of patience with yourself - it's a deep groove (to quote Fabeku Fantumise) and you have a lot of digging to fill it back in.
 Turn your capacity to hope onto something new.
 I hope, for example after my recent bout of toxic hope, to be present for rich and fulfilling friendships.
 I am taking steps to hope that i can learn the skills, meet the people, practise the actions that will make this happen.